tencent cloud

 </build>

-3. Then execute the following in the project root directory:
+3. Then execute in the root directory of the project:

 mvn package

-Since WeData data development only supports ZIP files, you first need to package the JAR into a ZIP file and perform the following operations to obtain the ZIP file.
-If there are other dependent configuration files, you can also include them in the ZIP package.
+Since WeData data development only supports zip files, it is necessary to first convert the jar package into a zip file, and also perform the following operations to obtain the zip file.
+If there are other dependent configuration files, etc., they can also be packaged into a zip file together.

 zip spark-wordcount.zip my-spark-1.0-SNAPSHOT-jar-with-dependencies.jar

-1. In Resource Management, create a new resource file and upload the resource file package.
+1. Create a new resource file in resource management and upload the resource file package.

-1. Create a new workflow in the Orchestration Space, and create a Spark task within the workflow.
+1. Create a new workflow in the orchestration space and create a Spark task in the workflow.

 3. Example of execution parameter format: